 Homeless sex offenders

-There are three sex offenders registered as homeless in Bellevue.
+There are two sex offenders registered as homeless in Bellevue.
 Homeless sex offenders register as "homeless," with Bellevue as a contact point.

 There are no kidnapping offenders registered in Bellevue.
 State law allows for the release of the same amount of information about kidnapping offenders as high-risk sex offenders.